Firstset/validator-swarm/README.md

 - Python (>=3.12 recommended) or Docker
 - The [deposit key generation tool](https://github.com/ethereum/staking-deposit-cli)
-  - Not needed if using the Docker executable
+  - Not needed if using Docker script
 - A previously generated seed phrase compliant with the deposit tool's requirements
 - Access to a synchronized, running Ethereum RPC node (EL & CL)
   - Reachable through HTTP & WS (CL & EL respectively)